 The idea of a Faculty Manual was first proposed by Trinity's chapter of the American Association of University Professors and persistently pursued by one of its committees under the determined direction of Professor Paul Smith.
 The proposal received the endorsement of the College administration and the cooperation of Dean Robert Vogel.
 The first two editions (published in 1966 and 1967) were prepared by the officers of the AAUP Chapter under the direction of Professor Richard Lee.
 In 1968 a third edition was prepared (again by Professor Lee) for the Trinity Faculty which accepted the Manual's 'overseeing' from the AAUP Chapter.
-During the academic year 1969-70, the numerous changes that were occurring in Faculty organization and status made a new edition seem premature.
-Accordingly, a short list of 'corrections' and subsequent additions was made available to the Faculty.
+During the academic year 1969-70, the numerous changes that were occurring in Faculty organization and status made a new editions was made available to the Faculty.
 As a result of the Faculty committee reorganization, completed in the spring of 1970, the preparation of the Manual was assigned to the Academic Freedom Committee.